mibur1/comet/docs/source/sections/tutorials.rst

 .. note::

-    This section is currently under construction.
-More tutorials will be added soon.
+    This page is actively being updated.
+Additional tutorials will be added over time.

 Dynamic Functional Connectivity (dFC)
 -------------------------------------